1. Are you accepting applications for 2019?

-The deadline for Foundations and Advanced pathway applicants will be determined later this year, but will most likely be in February 2019.
-Please feel free to review the 2018 application.
+The deadline for all pathway applicants will be midnight on February 28, 2019.
 While the application asks for potential funding sources to conduct your trial, the CTMC strongly encourages applicants who have not yet been funded to apply.

 When will you decide?

 We will make decisions in early Spring 2019.
 The clinical trial idea synopsis, funding plan and quality of local mentor will be important aspects of the selection process.